 Installation Costs

-If you need your hurricane shutters installed by professionals, expect to pay labor costs of $1000-$1500 to get the job done.
+If you need approximately 8-10 hurricane shutters installed by professionals, expect to pay labor costs of $1000-$1500 to get the job done.
 However, if you have the skills to make this a successful DIY project, you can save money that may allow you to purchase a better grade of shutter, such as going from vinyl to aluminum.

 Geographic Location

-While states such as Florida, Louisiana, Texas, and the Carolinas are more prone to hurricanes based on their location, California received its first hurricane in 84 years in 2023.
-Simply put, anywhere in the coastal U.S.A. is susceptible to this type of storm damage.
+While states such as Florida, Louisiana, Texas, and the Carolinas are more prone to hurricanes based on their location, simply put, anywhere along the eastern coastal U.S.A. is susceptible to this type of storm damage.
 Hurricane shutter' costs and installation prices can vary greatly.
 For example, on average, homeowners in Florida will pay $4,300 for hurricane shutters compared to Massachusetts residents, who will pay much less, at $2,100.
+Additionally, hurricane shutter costs will be higher in cities than in residential areas throughout the country.

 Why Invest in Hurricane Shutters?